-Before I go on to review the BeSafe iZi Plus and share the reasons I have for loving it (settle in, the list is relatively long)… The BeSafe iZi Plus car seat costs R6,999 and more often than not, there is no stock in South Africa.
+Before I go on to review the BeSafe iZi Plus and share the reasons I have for loving it (settle in, the list is relatively long)… The BeSafe iZi Plus car seat costs R8,999 and more often than not, there is limited stock in South Africa.
 It is expensive.
-It’s not the most expensive in SA by far, even though I consider it the safest seat available right now.
+It’s not the most expensive in SA by far, even though I consider it one of the safest seat available.
 A long term investment in keeping my child alive and as safe as she can be… Yes, it is worth it.
 But I go into a lot more detail around the cost of car seats here.

 What’s the big deal about the BeSafe iZi Plus?